Changes to the Tree Protection Bylaw are now in effect! Want to know more about why we made updates? Check out the Q&A document [PDF - 261 KB].

 Our Tree Protection Bylaw [PDF - 214 KB] regulates the cutting, removal or damaging of trees and sets requirements for replacing Protected trees.

-- Introduction and Overview Summary [PDF - 3.9 MB] - outlines guidelines for pruning, altering, damaging, removing and replacing trees.
-Yes - even Protected trees that are dead or dying require a permit.
+- Tree Protection Bylaw Highlights for Property Owners [PDF - 3 MB] - outlines guidelines for pruning, altering, damaging, removing and replacing trees.
+Yes - even protected trees that are dead or dying require a permit.

-- Consideration for Building on a Site with Trees [PDF - 829 KB] – from fees to replacing trees, a brief look at what you need to know if you will cut down trees when building.
+- Consideration for Building on a Site with Trees [PDF - 1 MB] – from fees to replacing trees, a brief look at what you need to know if you will cut down trees when building/developing a property.

 - Apply for a Permit Online - if you want to cut down a Protected tree you must first request and receive a tree cutting permit.